chadmcrowell/killercoda-scenarios/cka/modify-cluster-dns/step3.md

-In order to change how new pods pick up their DNS info, change the kubelet config to use a cluster DNS of 100.96.0.10.
+With the serviceCIDR rotated and the core services recreated, update every kubelet so new pods use the DNS ClusterIP (`100.96.0.10`) coming from the fresh CIDR.
 Perform the change to the `config.yaml` on the node where pods run.

 Then, edit the kubelet configMap in the `kube-system` namespace to use DNS 100.96.0.10.
 Reload the kubelet configuration without restarting the node.